pixeltable/pixeltable/README.md

-# Pixeltable: A Table Interface to Image and Video Data
+# Pixeltable: A Table Interface for Image and Video Data

 ## Installation